Didomi - Developers documentation

 We support three options for configuring the UI and the behavior of the SDK:

-In order to enable this option, make sure to pass the disableDidomiRemoteConfig parameter as false when calling the initialize method as shown below.
+In order to enable this option, make sure to pass the disableDidomiRemoteConfig parameter as false (default value) when calling the initialize method as shown below.

 disableDidomiRemoteConfig: false,